kamilkhanlab/ConvexSampling.jl/README.md

    ```
    In general, for a function of `n` variables, `stencil=:compass` will sample this function `2n+1` times, while `stencil=:simplex` will sample it `n+2`    times, but may ultimately yield a looser relaxation.

+   Our approach handles univariate and multivariate functions differently, so our implementation has Julia dispatch over `typeof(xL)`:

+      - If `xL` is a `Float64`, then `f` must have the signature `f(x::Float64) -> Float64`, and our univariate formulas will be applied.
+Any univariate function must be entered this way.
+      - If `xL` is a `Vector{Float64}` with $\geq 2$ components, then `f` must have the signature `f(x::Vector{Float64}) -> Float64`, and our multivariate formulas will be applied.

+   Either way, `xU` must have the same type and number of components as `xL`.

-3. Using the sampled information, we can construct a guaranteed affine underestimator of `f` on its box domain:
+4. Using the sampled information, we can construct a guaranteed affine underestimator of `f` on its box domain:
    ```julia
    fAffine = construct_underestimator(data)
    ```